R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230718089-6f30120d-626d-4f13-9cc3-579ed6853926.png)

-### 3-) Cluster’a dahil olacak sunucuları belirlemek için "Browse…" butonuna tıklayalım.
+### 3-) Cluster’ı "Node 1" sunucusu üzerinde oluşturacağımız için ve bu cluster'a dahil olacak sunucuları belirlemek için aşağıdaki adımları sırası ile uygulayalım.
-###     Let's click on the "Browse..." button to select the servers that will be part of the cluster.
+###     Since we will create the cluster on the "Node 1" server and determine the servers to be included in this cluster, let's follow the steps below in order.

+• Cluster'ı oluşturmadan önce aşağıdaki komutu "Windows PowerShell" üzerinde çalıştırmalıyız.
+• Before creating the cluster, we need to run the following command on "Windows PowerShell".

 ![image](https://user-images.githubusercontent.com/93924485/230718198-d328229e-b790-4725-937f-5548fed5c3d3.png)